 Field Description Interface Select the interfaces that are to belong to the group from the available interfaces.
-Distribution Ratio Enter the percentage of the data traffic to be assigned to an in- terface.
-The meaning differs according to the Distribution Ratio employed: • For Session-Round-Robin is based on the number of distrib- uted sessions. • For Load-dependent Bandwidth, the data rate is the de-
+Distribution Ratio Enter the percentage of the data traffic to be assigned to an interface.
+The meaning differs according to the Distribution Ratio employed: • For Session-Round-Robin is based on the number of distributed sessions. • For Load-dependent Bandwidth, the data rate is the decisive factor.